 - 1 1/2 teaspoons Chinese rice wine or dry sherry

 - 1/2 teaspoon salt, plus more to taste

-- Rinse the green beans and dry them very well.
-(Even a small amount of water will cause oil in the wok to splatter.)
+- Rinse the green beans and dry them thoroughly; even a small amount of water will cause oil in the wok to spit.
 Cut the beans into 2-inch lengths.

 - Prepare the sauce: In a small bowl, stir together the rice wine, chili bean sauce, sesame oil, sugar, and salt until the sugar is dissolved.
 Set aside.